 China dominates the Asia-Pacific market due to its large healthcare system, strong domestic manufacturing base, and cost-efficient production capabilities.
 Widespread hospital expansion, high demand for protective medical apparel, and government support for medical textile manufacturing strengthen supply.
 Additionally, China’s ability to scale production rapidly and serve both domestic and export markets reinforces its leading regional position.

-Europe is a notably growing region in the market due to increasing focus on healthcare worker safety, stringent infection-control regulations, and rising adoption of certified protective apparel.
+Europe is a notably growing region in the market share 30% due to increasing focus on healthcare worker safety, stringent infection-control regulations, and rising adoption of certified protective apparel.
 Expansion of public healthcare systems, aging population-driven hospital demand, and growing preference for sustainable and reusable medical clothing further support regional growth.
 Continuous regulatory updates and emphasis on quality standards also encourage consistent market expansion.

 UK Market Trends